lansingcodes/www/.github/CONTRIBUTING.md

 ```

 To build the project for an external web server, run the command below.
 The
-built files can be found in `/dist` and served with any static web server.
+built files can be found in `/dist/` and may be served via any static web server.

 ``` sh
 npm run build